 - Resolution submitted on: The date on which the Resolution was submitted for approval.
 When a Resolution is submitted, the Assigner will receive an alert.
 If the Resolution is updated and re-submitted for approval, this date will change to the date of the more recent submission.
 This date cannot be manually changed.

 If the Resolution was never submitted for approval (e.g. if the Assigner resolved the Incident or the Assigner's approval was not required for the Resolution), this date will not be displayed on the Incident.

 - Completed on: The date on which the Incident was completed.
 It is not necessarily the date on which the Responsible person completed their work, but rather the date on which their leader approved their Resolution.
 If the Resolution is updated and re-approved, this date will change to the date of the more recent approval.
-This date cannot be manually changed.
+This date can be changed by Quality Administrators.

 - Review on: When an Incident has been deferred, this is the date on which it is scheduled to be reviewed.
 When this date is reached, the Assigner will receive an alert.
 This date can be changed by the assigner.

 - Last updated: The date on which the most recent updates were made.
 If you notice that an Incident has been updated since you last looked at it, you might want to investigate to make sure you’re not missing any new, relevant information.
 This date cannot be manually changed.

 How do I filter a list of Incidents by these important dates?

 Open the "Advanced" options on the filter window to filter by dates.
 You can filter by any of the previously described key dates:

 - Authored Date - The date on which the Incident was created.

 - Assigned Date - The date on which the Incident was assigned to the Responsible person.